4mDeveloper/Plugins-documentation/Page Locker Plugin/README.md

 <!--dummy text [dummy](../dummy.md). + images -->
 ## Usage

-It has certainly happened to you, that you will suddenly find that there is goods throughout your store that do not have your image.
+It has certainly happened to you, that you planned to make some new content on your store, but you wanted to do it without access of any customer.
-You decide to replace all these images with another and prestigious image that is thematic for your business.
-But finding all these images would be time consuming and there is also the possibility that you will not discover all the images.
-For this reason, there is an <strong>Page Locker</strong> plugin that will solve these inconveniences for you with a few clicks.
-Just upload your own image and it will be uploaded all over your store.
-Of course, if you have more `sub shops`, otherwise thematically focused - even in this case, the <strong>Page Locker</strong> plugin is adapted, so you can have a different image in each `shop`.
+In this case, this plugin is exactly for you.
+With this  <strong>Page Locker</strong> plugin you can `lock` your page and this page will be after entering your password visible only for you.
+So you can work on this page, with no worries, that some customer will see your "unprepared" page.
+When you will be finished with your adjustments, just turn off your `locked` page in plugin settings.

+There are many other ways to use the features of this <strong> Page Locker </strong> plugin.
+For example, you can lock your "VIP" section here - by which you will only provide the password to your site and therefore the content will be visible only to them.
+<strong>Page Locker</strong> has possibility to `lock` up to 5 pages on your store in one time.
+If you will have another `sub store` - you will have there possibility to lock another 5 pages.

+In  <strong>Page Locker</strong> plugin settings, you can also set number of days, you want to keep locked, without repeating entering your password.
+Your browser will remember your password according your settings.
+You can choose from `7` to `56` days.
+When you will set number of days in  <strong>Page Locker</strong> plugin settings, then you can check check-box `remember me` for remembering your password.
+From now on, your password will be remembered in your browser and you will be able to access the site at all times, without having to re-enter your password.

 ## Gallery